phenogit/phenogit.github.io/kit-korner-notes.markdown

             Followed by 2N to invite in notrump, does not necessarily show the other major Followed by new suit is a sign off but will always have at least one major Ｗith non-minimum, responder bids better major
+            After this call, any new suit bid by you below 3H is to play.
+3 of a major is a natural invite, as is 2NT.
+If partner bids 2♦, both 2♥ and 2♠ are assumed to be garbage Stayman -- with 5 spades and 4 hearts you would bid 2♠.
+            2D
+                2H: Garbage Stayman with both majors
+            2H
+                3H: Invite in hearts
+            2S
+                2N: Power invite
+                3H: Invite in hearts
             2N: Both majors and a minimum
             2) vs 14-16, Puppet Stayman, permitted to bid 2C simply to look for a 5 card major if he has a game-forcing hand even if he has no 4 card major
             2H: 5 hearts